pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 ##### LogCounters

-We can also show the counters on our console.
+Counters can also be made to output their metrics to the console.
 This can be done with the LogCounters class, which can be used to create performance counters that periodically dump the obtained measurements to a logger.

-Containers consider LogCounters by default.
-Once we create a container, the container's factory will create a LogCounters component that uses the ConsoleLogger.
-Thus, all metrics defined within a component will reflect the measured values on console.
+Containers use LogCounters by default.
+Once we create a container, the container’s factory will create a LogCounters component, which uses the ConsoleLogger component.
+Thus, all component metrics measured by the counter will be outputted to the console.

-In our next example, we use the LogCounters class associated with the ConsoleLogger class.
+In our next example, we use the LogCounters class, referencing the ConsoleLogger component as a dependency.
 Then, we call myMethod() and analyze the results as we did in the previous example.
 The following code shows how to do this:

 {{< tabsection >}}
   {{< include "./__code3_node.md" >}}
 {{< /tabsection >}}